All Together Now

 The gut microbiome is a Hot Topic these days - I think it’s fair to say that we’re all now pretty much clued up these days on the fact that restoring the gut microbiome restores the health of body and mind, full stop.

-He wasn’t overly impressed – headed off himself for a jar, but brought back a peace-offering - a bottle of my favourite organic, vegan (no fish swim-bladder filtration, yuk) wine, which I can’t recommend highly enough.
+He wasn’t overly impressed – headed off himself for a jar, but brought back a peace-offering - a bottle of my favourite organic, vegan wine (which means it hasn't been filtered through fish swim-bladder, yuk, I mean, who was it who had the idea that fish swim-bladders could be useful to filter wine through?!), which I can’t recommend highly enough.
 If you like a full-bodied juicy little devil, nip down to Waitrose and get yourself a bottle of Terre di Faiano, Primitivo.
 I recently bought one for the neighbour after they did us the biggest favour ever, and he was so blown away by it that he bought us one back to say thanks!
-(Sadly it's not a 'natural' wine in that it's not fermented with skins on, plus it has added sulphates, but it's so delicious that I forgive ...)

 Back to it, and again whether horse or human, if there’s one overriding fact I’ve learned over the years (yes I know, I say this a lot!), it's that if we want to fix conditions like gut disruption, stress and fatigue, depression and anxiety, autoimmune syndromes and beyond, the solution is always going to be about fixing the gut environment first and foremost.